korycfitz/yikyak/README.md

 Visit <a href="https://annonymous.fly.dev/">Yikyak</a> to use the app.
 <br>
-Visit <a href="https://trello.com/b/JXLooI1t/yik-yak">Trello</a> to view the planning materials
+Visit <a href="https://trello.com/b/JXLooI1t/yik-yak">Trello</a> to view the planning materials.

 ### Prerequisites